Prescrypto/odoo/doc/reference/views.rst

         * if there is no ``icon``, the button's text
-        * if there is an ``icon``, ``alt`` text for the icon ``type`` type of button, indicates how it clicking it affects Odoo:
+        * if there is an ``icon``, ``alt`` text for the icon ``type`` type of button, indicates how it clicking it affects Prescrypto:

         ``workflow`` (default)
             sends a signal to a workflow.
 The button's ``name`` is the